 Solve also indicates how often mold growth conditions occur and when they’re occurring.
 This makes it easy for building operators to understand the relative conditions of each area, which are the highest risks, and which are the most

 Building operators can then proactively take informed action to offset mold growth conditions by reducing the moisture content of the air, increasing air movement at the surface, or increasing the air temperature.

-Place a small battery-powered wireless sensor in each room to be monitored.
-Connect a LoraWan gateway to your local network (similar to a wifi router).
+Place a small battery-powered wireless sensor in each area to be monitored.
+Connect a LoRaWan gateway to your local network (similar to a Wifi router).

 |Hardware sensor||$40-$80 each|